gitcnd/cursor_self_meta/README.md

 # Cursor Self-Meta.

-A stdio-based MCP Server implementation in Perl which gives cursor verbatim access to its own internal state (including all the Chat and Composer histories).
+A stdio-based MCP Server implementation in Perl which gives [Cursor IDE](https://cursor.sh) verbatim access to its own internal state (including all the Chat and Composer histories).

 ## Description